slackapi/deno-slack-sdk/docs/events.md

 2. Creating a Message Metadata Trigger

 #### Posting a message to Slack
-Event validation happens against the App's manifest when an App posts a message to Slack using the `metadata` parameter.
-If the `event_type` matches a custom Event specified in the App's manifest, it will validate that all required parameters are provided.
-If it doesn't meet the validation standards, a warning will be returned in the response and the metadata will be dropped from the message.
+Event validation happens against the App's manifest when an App posts a message to Slack using the [`metadata` parameter](https://api.slack.com/methods/chat.postMessage#arg_metadata).
+If the `event_type` matches the `name` of a custom Event specified in the App's manifest, it will validate that all required parameters are provided.
+If it doesn't meet the validation standards, a warning will be returned in the response and the message will still be posted, but the metadata will be dropped from the message.

 ```ts
 // At workflow authoring time